 - We will partner with you on finding the best long-term solutions for keeping animals out for good.

 - Our team only believes in using the most humane techniques when removing wild animals.

 - We understand the local wildlife issues and how to best resolve them.

 - We take pride in our work and offer every customer a satisfaction guarantee.

 What are the most common wildlife issues that homeowners face in Southern Maine?

 The most common wildlife issues in Southern Maine are bats, flying squirrels, gray squirrels, red squirrels, groundhogs (woodchucks), skunks, opossums, racoons, and birds.
 All of these can damage homes or businesses and can also create a threat to both the structure as well as human health.
 Many of these animals can gain entry into the building and damage insulation, wiring, and building materials.
 Accumulations of waste can also be a major concern.

-How do the seasons affect nuisance wildlife activity in your area?
+How do the seasons affect nuisance wildlife activity in Portland?

 Each of Maine’s four distinct seasons plays of role in nuisance wildlife’s behavior.
 The fluctuations in temperature and weather can lead animals into the home looking for shelter and protection from the elements.
 Some animals will try to hibernate over the winter in the insulation in the attic or under crawl spaces, decks or in basements.
 Different seasons also play a role in animal activities such as breeding or storing food caches.